top of page

 The Ideal Piano Climate?

 How does temperature affect the piano?
-Many misinterpret the reason why we need to keep a piano away from heating and cooling vents.
-It is true that these greatly affect the piano, however, the main reason is not the temperature itself but the amount of water the air is carrying.
-Science reveals warm air holds more moisture than cold air.
+Many misinterpret why we need to keep a piano away from heating and cooling vents.
+It is true that these greatly affect the piano, however, the main reason is not the temperature itself but its effect on relative humidity or how much water the air is carrying.
 The real question is then...

 How does humidity affect the piano?

-Being comprised of wood, piano parts are able to absorb water resulting in expanding or losing water resulting in, you guessed it, shrinking.
-One of the most noticeable effects this has on the piano can actually be heard.
-That's right, the tuning on your piano will actually be affected by the wooden soundboard shrinking and expanding.
+Being comprised of wood, piano parts can absorb water resulting in expanding or losing water resulting in shrinking.
+One of the most noticeable effects this has on the piano can be heard.
+That's right, the tuning on your piano will be affected by the wooden soundboard shrinking and expanding.
+The more moisture the soundboard gains the more pressure it exerts on the strings causing the pitch to go sharp.
+As the soundboard loses moisture the string relaxes and the pitch falls flat.

 Different problems may occur if piano action parts are allowed to shrink.
-The screws holding these parts will not move and the action parts become loose causing clicking and noises when a key is played.
+Parts become loose causing clicking and noises when a key is played.

 With dramatic climate changes, often amplified by a heat source near the piano, the wood can dry to the point of cracking and glue failure.
 Soundboards that are cracked are very expensive to repair or replace.